SaiSindhuja197/mslearn-openai/Instructions/Labs/06-use-own-data.md

 ## Summary

-In this lab, you have accomplished the following:

-- You explored **Retrieval-Augmented Generation (RAG)** by connecting your own data with the Azure OpenAI Service.
-- You **observed base model behavior** without grounding data and then connected your **Azure Blob Storage and AI Search index** to ground responses with your uploaded PDFs.
-- You configured and ran an **application in Azure Cloud Shell** to interact with the model using your custom data as the knowledge source.
+In this lab, you connected your own data to the Azure OpenAI Service for Retrieval-Augmented Generation (RAG).
+You observed how the base model responds to queries without any grounding data, connected your data in the chat playground, and chatted with a model grounded in your data.
+You also set up an application in Cloud Shell, configured it to use your Azure OpenAI resource and AI search service, and ran the application to see how it integrates with the Azure OpenAI model.

-### Congratulations on successfully completing the lab!
+### Congratulations on completing the lab!
 Click Next >> to continue to the next lab.

 ![Launch Azure Portal](../media/next-page-2107.png)